anonymous345-star/4860/README.md

 # 4860
-This repo contaisn the code to replicate my thesis.
+This repo contains the code to replicate my thesis.
 Access to data and charts can be arranged upon request.

 Code is available in the R directory.
-There are 4 R scripts.
+There are 4 R scripts:

 1. Process AQ Data loads, formats, and fills in the missing AOD data.
 It then matches it with PM2.5 data.